yenatch/crowdmap/README.md

-# CrowdMap
+# crowdmap

-A multiplayer map editor for the [pokecrystal] disassembly.
+A multiplayer map editor for [pokecrystal].

-In the shell, cd to a directory containing the following:

-- pokecrystal/
-- crowdmap/

-Then run `python crowdmap/server.py`.
-Then go to http://localhost:8000/crowdmap.
+Clone inside your pokecrystal repo.
+Then run `python crowdmap/server.py 8000` and go to http://localhost:8000/crowdmap.

 [pokecrystal]: https://github.com/kanzure/pokecrystal